-GS.-The 30th ill take place in g at io a.m., on vice will be held 'clock, on Tuesa celebration of is hoped, by all and lay.
-At 10 f the Synod will At 3 o'clock deliver his adl be held in the will be preached and lay represenof the Church of t the Institute at inesday evening, on Religious Inill be read.
-On from 5 to 7 p.m. shop and Mrs. d and their hosts this cathedral ay evening, May alifax and was a is city.
+GS.-The 30th ill take place in g at io a.m., on vice will be held clock, on Tuesa celebration of is hoped, by all and lay.
+At 10 f the Synod will all.
+At 3 o'clock deliver his adl be held in the will be preached and lay represenof the Church of t the Institute at inesday evening, on Religious Inill be read.
+On from 5 to 7 p.m. hop and Mrs. d and their hosts

+. - The Dean this cathedral ay evening, May olifax and was a is city.

-GE.-The estate Salter Mountain, King's College, says "The stateters indicate that There is also owledgment that om this I find a om this I find a creditors of his pted this course lders of the note rather than of being held here and Continental Bishop Worrell Griffith Thomas, giving several les of "Higher," and "Fundameetings have est shown in the iven.
-The con-May 25th, with the day.
+GE. - The estate Salter Mountain, King's College, says "The stateers indicate that There is also owledgment that om this I find a creditors of his pted this course lders of the note rather than of Scotia, have inaugurated "The Kaulbach Memorial Fund."